GET TO GRIPS WITH YOUR DOGS GARDEN BARKING: Self-Study Course

-Enrol to access tools, exercises, strategies & protocols that will help you reduce your Romanian or overseas rescue dogs garden barking
+Enrol to access tools, exercises, strategies & protocols that will help you reduce your dogs garden barking

 Course Overview

-Additionally, this behaviour can elevate a dogs daily baseline stress levels, which means it can have a knock on effect and be a contributing factor to other behaviour challenges too.
+This behaviour can also elevate a dogs daily baseline stress levels - which means it can have a knock on effect and be a contributing factor to other behaviour challenges too, like reactivity on walks.

 Which obviously means you can end up with quite a lot of barking!

-Excessive garden barking can be even more prominent in fearful dogs, who were maybe once internalised and quiet because they felt vulnerable, but as their confidence grows, feel safe enough to start voicing their feelings about the world around them.
+Excessive barking & Fearful Dogs: It is a behaviour that can be more prominent in fearful dogs - dogs who were maybe once internalised and quiet because they felt vulnerable, but as their confidence grows, they feel safe enough to start voicing their feelings about the world around them.

-This program offers you valuable information, tools , exercises & strategies that will assist you in:
+This program offers valuable information, tools , exercises & strategies that will assist you in:

 • Providing immediate relief & minimising stress & frustration for you and your 'barky' dogs